jay-rogueprompt/jay-rogueprompt/README.md

 <br>

-Navy, then cyber threat intelligence, then years operating against real adversaries: nation-state APTs, ransomware crews, organized threat actors.
-Not from a distance.
-Running the hunts, building the intel, working the incidents.

-Led CTI teams.
-Contributed to the **Verizon DBIR**.
-Supported two **CISA #StopRansomware** advisories.

-Attribution was always the discipline: reading infrastructure, tradecraft, and history until the actor is undeniable.
-AI is a new surface for that same read.
+My background is adversary work, years working and leading Counter-adversary Operations teams on nation-state APTs, ransomware crews, and organized threat actors, until the tradecraft and the actor behind it were undeniable.
+Navy first, then CTI, with a contribution to the Verizon DBIR and support on two CISA #StopRansomware advisories along the way.

+The attacks on AI systems, injected instructions, poisoned memory, the rogue prompt, are still early, so most of my work here is theory and hypothesis: running experiments, probing how these systems fail, and asking how you would attribute an attack on a model the way you would on a network.
+I work through it in the open, because I would rather test ideas in public and help build AI security into a real discipline than wait for the field to settle.

 </details>